phootip/Gridhub/README.md

 # Gridhub
-_GridHub_ is the puzzle game which the player will be able to control the ball and moving around to the finish area.
+_Gridhub_ is the puzzle game which the player will be able to control the ball and moving around to the finish area.
 It is designed to be a community-contributed game.
 The player can play around with the stage which has already been designed, or can create new stage for other people to play as well.

+# Getting Started
+To start the game, you computer need to have install Java 8 or higher installed already.
+You can build the game yourself using Eclipse.
+Alternatively, you can just run the `.jar` file that we have built in `export` folder.
+Note that the game require the folder `levels` attached with the `.jar` file, so if you want to copy the game to other place, do not forget to copy the `levels` along with it.

 # How to Play
 This game is keyboard-oriented.
 To navigate throughout the game, use the arrow keys, escape key, and enter key.